harshitagupta1404/JavascriptBasics/README.md

 <b>OPTIONAL CHAINING</b> - used to access deeply nested properties.
 It avoids runtime errors by returning 'undefined' when trying to access properties and methods of undefined or null.

 <b>Duck Typing</b> - Concept in JS where object's behaviour matters but not the type.
 Eg - any component is allowed as long as it has render method.
 React doesn't require them to extend a specific class.

+Inheritance - A child inherits everything even if it doesn't want that.
+Composition - Used by mixing capabilities.
+When multiple objects share features but are not in strict parent-child relationship